fagia/gitlab-playground/README.md

 ### Build and push the first docker image

-Click on the 'WebIDE' button in the project 'cmd-list-projects' home page and use the WebIDE GUI to add a new file inside the repo, name it *Dockerfile* and put the following contents in it:
+Click on the 'WebIDE' button in the project 'cmd-tag-project' home page and use the WebIDE GUI to add a new file inside the repo, name it *Dockerfile* and put the following contents in it:

 <pre>
 FROM python:3-alpine